gitext-rs/git-stack/docs/comparison.md

 - `git nav-downstream` / `git nav-upstream` to move between parent / child branches in a stack
   - `git nav-downstream` prompts on ambiguity

+Cons:
+- Relies on a branch's upstream being set to the parent branch, rather than the remote used for PRs

 ## `git-branchless`

 [Website](https://github.com/arxanas/git-branchless)